 Realp and Tiefenbach

-From Andermatt you will first pass the village Realp with its cute Hotel Post, and as of here the ascension on the road full of hairpin bends will start.
+From Andermatt you will first pass the village Realp with its cute Hotel Post.
+From here on the ascension on the road full of hairpin bends will start.
 Quickly after Realp, you will get to the very small village Tiefenbach, with literally only a handful of houses, a Hotel with a restaurant, and a small alpine chapel.

 On the highest point of the Furka Pass, you will be able to see the sign marking the border between the Canton Uri and the Canton Valais.
 You will also find one of the photo spots of the Grand Tour of Switzerland here, so don’t miss that photo opportunity!
-The views are amazing of course.
+The views are nothing less than amazing.

-The next stop on your road trip is Hotel Belvédère which gained fame as a James Bond film location for the movie ‘Goldfinger’.
+The next stop on your road trip is Hotel Belvédère which gained fame as a James Bond film location in ‘Goldfinger’.
 Hotel Belvédère is located right on a hairpin bend.
-In high season in summer, it can get quite busy at this spot, so if you would like the perfect picture as you see them on Instagram, come early, or late… As you can see in our photos, when we were there in the middle of the day, it was quite busy.
+In high season, it can get quite busy at this spot, so if you would like the perfect picture as you see them on Instagram, come early, or late… As you can see in our photos, when we were there in the middle of the day, it was quite busy.